you97ssef/you97ssef/README.md

 - 👋 Hi, I’m youssef @you97ssef
 - 👀 I’m interested in Web developpement
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently a student of a bachlor degree in web developpement,
-- 💞️ I’m looking to collaborate on Projects
-- 📫 reach out to me in youssefb.netlify.app/contact
+- 📫 reach out to me in youssefb.netlify.app/#contact

 <!---
 you97ssef/you97ssef is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.